Benefits of Spreading lime on the Farm

 Wed, 1st Mar, 2023

-Spreading lime on the cows.ie Farm, here on the Hill of Uisneach.
+The picture on the right shows one of our team spreading lime on the farm here on the Hill of Uisneach.

-Ground limestone is often spread on agricultural land in Ireland as a soil conditioner to improve the pH levels and nutrient content of the soil.
+Ground limestone is often spread on agricultural land in Ireland.
+It acts as a soil conditioner to improve the pH levels and nutrient content of the soil.
 This can lead to increased crop yields and improved pasture quality for livestock.

 The amount of limestone applied will depend on the specific needs of the soil and the crops being grown.

--Improves soil structure: Lime can also improve soil structure by increasing the aggregation of soil particles.
-This can lead to better water infiltration and retention, which is important for plant growth.
+• Improves soil structure - Lime can improve soil structure by increasing the aggregation of soil particles.
+This can lead to better water infiltration and retention, which is important for plant growth

-Overall, spreading lime in Irish soils can improve soil pH, nutrient availability, microbial activity, reduce toxicities, and improve soil structure, which can lead to better plant growth and yield.
+So, spreading lime in Irish soils can improve soil pH, nutrient availability, microbial activity, reduce toxicities, and improve soil structure.
+All of which can lead to better plant growth and yield.

 Agree